Sneaks-Community/discordCSGOServerBot/README.md

 ## Features

-### Core Features

-- **Real-time Server Monitoring**: Automatically queries game servers at a configurable interval to update server status
-- **Embed Channel**: Automatically updates a channel message with rich embed of all configured servers and their status
+- **Server monitoring**: queries every configured server on one interval and keeps a channel message updated with a rich embed of their status
-- **Map Notifications**: Receive DM alerts when followed maps appear on monitored servers
+- **Map notifications**: DMs everyone following a map when it appears on a server, falling back to a configured channel for recipients whose DMs are closed
-- **Slash Commands**: Modern Discord interaction using slash commands with autocomplete support
+- **Slash commands**: all interaction is through slash commands, rate limited per user
-- **Rate Limiting**: Built-in rate limiting to prevent abuse (configurable per command)
-- **Automatic Cleanup**: Automatically removes user follows when they leave the server (requires the privileged Server Members Intent, see [Discord Bot Requirements](#discord-bot-requirements))
+- **Automatic cleanup**: a member's follows are removed when they leave the guild (needs the privileged Server Members Intent, see [Discord Application](#discord-application))
-- **Retry Logic**: Exponential backoff for failed server queries
+- **Resilient**: game-server queries and Discord calls retry with exponential backoff and jitter, while permanent failures are reported once with a remediation hint instead of being retried forever

+## Commands

 ### Public Commands